-Jump into this list of the Best Nintendo Switch Platformers
+Jump into this list of the best Nintendo Switch platformers

-Best Nintendo Switch Platformers iMore 2020
+Best Nintendo Switch platformers iMore 2022

-Since the dawn of time, platformers have been a staple of video games, both delighting and challenging gamers alike.
+Since the dawn of time, platformers have been a staple of video games, delighting and challenging gamers alike.
 And what better place to play them all than on the Nintendo Switch?
 Despite the ever-present risk of Joy-Con drift, the system has amassed an excellent catalog of ports, indie darlings, and new titles.
 It's a platformer fan's paradise.
-If you want the best, look no further than Super Mario Odyssey.
-It's the premier platformer for the system, and for good reason.
-Super Mario Odyssey reinforces what a Mario game is capable of and how the genre itself is far from stagnant.

-- Best Overall: Super Mario Odyssey
+- Best overall: Super Mario Odyssey for Nintendo Switch

-- Best Value: Shovel Knight: Treasure Trove
+- Best value: Shovel Knight: Treasure Trove for Nintendo Switch

-- Best Indie: Celeste
+- Best indie: Celeste for Nintendo Switch (Digital Code)

-- Best 2D Platformer: Sonic Mania
+- Best 2D platformer: Sonic Mania for Nintendo Switch

-- Best Port: Rayman Legends: Definitive Edition
+- Best port: Rayman Legends: Definitive Edition for Nintendo Switch

+- Best collection: Super Mario 3D All-Stars for Nintendo Switch for Nintendo Switch

+- Best multiplayer: New Super Mario Bros.
+U Deluxe for Nintendo Switch

+- Best art direction: Ori and the Will of the Wisps for Nintendo Switch

-Best Overall: Super Mario Odyssey
+Best overall: Super Mario Odyssey

 You can always count on Nintendo to reimagine the platformer genre with every console generation, and Super Mario Odyssey is no different.
 Combining elements from three decades of some of the best games ever made, Super Mario Odyssey is a brand-new adventure that feels unique as well as a celebration of the famous plumber's history.

-Mario is once again in pursuit of a kidnapped Princess Peach, joined this time by Cappy.
-Mario's new companion is a wisp that becomes Mario's hat allowing the plumber to take control of almost anything with the toss of his cap.
+Mario is again pursuing a kidnapped Princess Peach, joined this time by Cappy.
+Mario's new companion is a wisp that becomes Mario's hat, allowing the plumber to control almost anything with the toss of his cap.
 This mechanic opens Mario's move set beyond the jumps and spins he's best known for.
 Climbing a building?
 Take control of a pylon and fling yourself up or become an electric bolt and travel through the telephone wires.
 Gap is too wide?
 Throw your hat and bounce off it for an extra boost.

 Mario's freedom of movement is not just limited to the controls.
 Super Mario Odyssey borrows from the non-linear approach to level design that transformed The Legend of Zelda: Breath of the Wild.
-You can approach challenges as you see fit, and the game is always rewarding the player for exploring every corner of each level, which includes prehistoric ruins (complete with a dinosaur!), a bustling metropolis (complete with humans!), and even the moon.
+You can approach challenges as you see fit.
+The game always rewards the player for exploring every corner of each level, including prehistoric ruins (complete with a dinosaur!), a bustling metropolis (complete with humans!), and even the moon.

 Super Mario Odyssey is a game that keeps giving.
 Just when you think you've seen everything Super Mario Odyssey has to offer, something new is introduced in the form of an outfit, a hidden world, or a new transformation.
 Experienced players looking for a challenge will enjoy the challenge of Luigi's Balloon World, a hide and seek minigame that tasks you with finding balloons hidden by other players.
 Though there's plenty to do, the game never feels overwhelming, and finding each of the nearly 1,000 moons is a constant treat.
 Gamers of all ages will find something to love in Super Mario Odyssey, and it's easily the best platformer on the Nintendo Switch.